Tim Prater Reporting Back from KCC: May 2025

 Various casework over weekend 3/5/25, including checking progress on Sandgate 20mph scheme.

-Contact from Frank on Saltwood Parish Council regarding attending meetings.
+Contact from Frank Bolland on Saltwood Parish Council regarding attending meetings.
 Although there will be a regular clash with Sandgate PC meetings, committed to written reports to meetings (such as this!) and to meet Councillors at their convenience.

 Requested a meeting with Kent Highways Officers on Highways Improvement works locally, including a specific drain that needs cleaning in Dixwell Road.